Entire home

 Thirsk

 Thirsk is home to this cottage.
-Markenfield Hall and Fountains Abbey are local landmarks, and some of the area's attractions include Thirsk Birds of Prey Centre and Ripley Ice Cream.
-Thorp Perrow Arboretum and Lightwater Valley Theme Park are also worth visiting.
+Studley Royal Park and Markenfield Hall are local landmarks, and some of the area's attractions include Thirsk Birds of Prey Centre and Wensleydale Railway.
+Ripley Ice Cream and Thorp Perrow Arboretum are also worth visiting.
 Discover the area's water adventures with nearby fishing, or enjoy the great outdoors with cycling.

 Thirsk, North York Moors & Coast